62 year old male presents to the emergency department complaining of chest discomfort.

 After oxygen and nitroglycerin the patient reports a significant decrease in pain.

-An additional 12-lead ECG is captured.
+An additional 12-lead ECG is obtained.

 Now, let’s go back to the initial 12-lead ECG.
 Is the ST-elevation in the anterior leads cause for concern?

 Smith’s modification to Sgarbossa’s criteria indicates that ST-segment elevation in left bundle branch block, measured at the J-point, should be no more than 0.25 the depth of the S-wave.